Cedar Plank Grilled Brie with Cranberry Sauce Recipe

 The primary flavors that stand out are the smoky cedar, the richness from the cheese, and bright tart flavors from the cranberry sauce.
 A great Oregon Pinot Noir would be delicious, or even Beaujolais.
 Something bright and fruity.

 I also love this with a sparkling wine, such as Prosecco.
 The bubbles really brighten up the palate after the rich creamy cheese.
-It’s also a great party combination (bubbly + cheese!).
+It’s also a great holiday recipe on the grill combination (bubbly + cheese!).

 Other Brie Favorites